-9.11 The Parish Council undertook a Call for Sites in 2020 and 12 proposals were put forward.
+9.14 The Parish Council undertook a Call for Sites in 2020 and 12 proposals were put forward.
 These were subjected to a technical assessment undertaken by consultants AECOM.
-The outcome of this assessment can be seen on the website in NDP Site Options and Assessment Report and includes the proposed plan for the site and the reasoning behind the assessment outcome including comment from Herefordshire Council Highways regarding access

-The public response to this consultation regarding sites, will inform the Parish Council's decision about which, if any of the options will be carried forward into the Draft Plan for formal consultation .
+The outcome of this assessment can be seen on the website in NDP Site Options and Assessment Report and includes the proposed plan for the site and the reasoning behind the assessment outcome including comment from Herefordshire Council Highways regarding access.
+The public response to this consultation regarding sites, will inform the Parish Council's decision about which, if any of the options will be carried forward into the Draft Plan for formal consultation.

-- 9.12 The Issues and Options survey also asked the Community about the number of new houses that should be provided in the parish up to 2031 Responses showed 26% (17 respondents) supporting each of the options for 0-5, 6-10 and 11-15 new houses 17% of respondents (11) supported 16-20 houses and 5% (3) supporting 20+ new houses.
+- 9.15 The Issues and Options survey also asked the Community about the number of new houses that should be provided in the parish up to 2031 Responses showed 26% (17 respondents) supporting each of the options for 0-5, 6-10 and 11-15 new houses 17% of respondents (11) supported 16-20 houses and 5% (3) supporting 20+ new houses.
 Therefore between now and 2031 the building of up to 10 new houses will be supported in the Draft Plan.
-As Stoke Lacy has exceeded its quota this number should also include suitable developments which are subsequently submitted in this time frame. - 9.13 Comments included concerns about "larger estate type development" and preferences for "smaller sites", with suggestions that "there should be more development in the Stoke Lacy settlement in the future".
+As Stoke Lacy has exceeded its quota this number should also include suitable developments which are subsequently submitted in this time frame. - 9.16 Comments included concerns about 'larger estate type development' and preferences for 'smaller sites', with suggestions that 'there should be more development in the Stoke Lacy settlement in the future'.
 A question of the density and location of developments was not clearly covered in the questionnaire.
-This information will be gathered in future public consultations and the NDP will be adjusted accordingly.
+This information will be gathered in future public consultations and the NDP will be adjusted accordingly. - 9.17 The consultation on the Draft Plan will inform any decisions about possible site allocations in the NDP.

-Newton Farm, late15th Century.
+Newton Farm, late 15th Century

-Newlands Estate, completed 2019.
+Newlands Estate, completed 2019